HFintan/pda_ass1/README.md

 This project is the first assignment for the GMIT HDip module Programming for Data Analytics module, due Nov 11th.

-The purpose of the project is to practise using Jupyter by expounding on parts of Python's numpy.random manual.
+The purpose of the project is to gain familiarity with the numpy.random python package, and to practise using Jupyter by expounding on parts of numpy.random manual.
 More specifically, the tasks are to:

 1. Explain the overall purpose of the package.
 2. Explain the use of the “Simple random data” and “Permutations” functions.